 legislative changes effecting the built environment and commercial practice (inclusive of referenced documents)

 fundamental professional issues concerning all architects, including such areas as insurance, sustainability and other areas as identified from time to time

 If an architect reaches his or her CPD points target, this is deemed sufficient evidence that the architect has taken "reasonable steps to stay current".

 If an architect has not reached his or her CPD target, then a judgement is made as to whether the architect has taken reasonable steps to stay current.
 The architect is assessed on the basis of whether the professional development activities that were done were reasonable, relative to the kind of work that the architect does.

 Architects should do and record CPD that they consider interesting and relevant to them, given the nature of the work they do.
 CPD participation validates an architect’s professionalism.

 The NZRAB cannot grant continuing registration on the basis of CPD participation alone.
 All architects have to be actively reviewed and a judgement made as to whether each architect meets both the requirements described above.

 Coming out of voluntary suspension

-If an architect in voluntary suspension wants to practice again and his or her last competence review was more than five years ago, then firstly he or she has to have an competence review interactive assessment.
+If an architect in voluntary suspension wants to practice again and his or her last competence review was more than five years ago, then firstly he or she has to have an competence review interview.
 This is because if the architect had been practising, a competence review would have been required earlier.
-In addition, the risk of there being competency issues grows as time passes if an architect is not practising, hence the requirement that the review be interactive.
+In addition, the risk of there being competency issues grows as time passes if an architect is not practising, hence the requirement that the review be face-to-face.